Is Your Aging Deck Still Safe?

 Deck Inspection Checklist and the Hoffman Weber Fix

-The North American Deck and Railing Association (NADRA) offers a Deck Evaluation Checklist to use when checking your deck.
+The North American Deck and Railing Association (NADRA) offers a Deck Safety Awareness Checklist to use when checking your deck.
 Give it a go.
 Then contact Hoffman Weber Construction for a free Zero Pressure Consultation.
 We’ll let you know what it will cost to repair the deck or replace it with one that meets all current building codes before the International Residential Code and your town impose even more stringent requirements.